RawanMH-1125/azure-ml-pipeline-optimization/README.md

 Future improvements could include:

-- Applying advanced feature engineering techniques (e.g., interaction features and feature scaling) to enhance model performance
+- **Feature Engineering:** Creating interaction features or polynomial features could help capture non-linear relationships that Logistic Regression may not model effectively, potentially improving predictive performance.

-- Expanding the HyperDrive search space and experimenting with different sampling strategies to achieve better optimization
+- **Handling Class Imbalance:** The dataset may contain imbalanced classes.
+Applying techniques such as SMOTE or using class weights could improve the model’s ability to correctly predict the minority class, leading to better recall and overall performance.

-- Implementing more robust cross-validation techniques (e.g., k-fold cross-validation) to improve model generalization
+- **Hyperparameter Optimization:** Expanding the HyperDrive search space (e.g., exploring different values for C, solver, and penalty) could lead to better model tuning and improved results.

-- Exploring advanced ensemble methods such as stacking and blending beyond AutoML defaults
+- **Advanced Ensemble Methods:** Exploring ensemble techniques such as stacking or boosting (beyond AutoML defaults) could improve performance by combining multiple models and reducing variance.

-- Deploying the model as a web service and monitoring performance over time to detect data drift and ensure model reliability in production
+- **Cross-Validation Improvements:** Using more robust validation strategies such as k-fold cross-validation could improve model generalization and reduce overfitting.

 ----

 ## Author: